North St. Louis County leaders condemn DESE’s decision to replace board members - NewsBreak

 North St. Louis County leaders condemn DESE’s decision to replace board members

-ST. LOUIS COUNTY, Mo. — Some community leaders in north St. Louis County are condemning the commissioner for the Missouri Department of Elementary and Secondary Education (DESE) over what they call discriminatory practices after two board members were told they will no longer serve on the board.
+ST. LOUIS COUNTY, Mo. — Some community leaders in north St. Louis County are condemning the commissioner for the Missouri Department of Elementary and Secondary Education (DESE) over what they call discriminatory practices after two school board members were replaced.

-Two new board members were sworn in on Tuesday night.
+Two new Riverview Gardens School District board members were sworn in on Tuesday night.
 They were appointed by the state, which said the members they are replacing had terms that were set to expire in June.

-But local leaders said they believe this is an example of discrimination in their schools by replacing qualified members with underqualified ones.Top story: Teen who died of cancer not honored at graduation
+But local leaders said they believe this is an example of discrimination in their schools by replacing qualified members with underqualified ones.Top story – First of its kind in Missouri: Dardenne Creek Blueway opens Friday

-At a Riverview garden town hall meeting, local black leaders voiced their concern after two members (Dr. Miranda Avant-Elliott and Dr. Lynn Beckwith Jr.) were told they would no longer serve on the special administrative board.
-This
+At a Riverview Garden town hall meeting, local black leaders voiced their concern after two members (Dr. Miranda Avant-Elliott and Dr. Lynn Beckwith Jr.) were told they would no longer serve on the special administrative board.

 They now urge DESE to reverse their decision this time around.

 “How do you not want two highly-qualified individuals to serve on a board of education when you say that the board failing, that the system is failing, and you have two individuals that have the credentials to help make it better?
-That doesn’t make sense to me,” said Rep. Marlene Terry.Trending: Free Trip Tuesday heads to Margaritaville Lake Resort at The Lake of the Ozarks!
+That doesn’t make sense to me,” said Rep. Marlene Terry.Trending: Dress designer stood girls up on prom day in St. Louis County, families say

 Since 2010, the state has been in charge of the school board.
 Appointing members to serve on the special board.
 By April 2024, the board will transition back to a fully seven-member, locally elected board.